Jill Stein: Russo-Ukrainian War

-In a July 2015 interview, Stein said that NATO "pursued a policy of basically encircling Russia—including the threat of nukes and drones and so on."
-She was asked whether the US should aid the Ukrainian government following the 2014 revolution, to which she responded by advocating for "establishing a neutral Ukraine that would allow Russia to not feel under attack".
-She said that the US "helped foment a coup against a democratically-elected government", contending that the post-revolution government contained "ultra-nationalists and ex-Nazis".

 In October 2016, Stein characterized the conflict as "the Cuban Missile Crisis in reverse, on steroids".
 She said that Russia had been "surrounded" with NATO assets.

 In a 2024 interview by Mehdi Hasan, Stein was asked whether she considers Vladimir Putin a "war criminal who should be on trial".
 Hasan juxtaposed her past remarks regarding Putin, Bashar al-Assad and Benjamin Netanyahu, repeatedly asking Stein why there had been no remarks from her characterizing Putin or Assad as a war criminal.
 She referred to John F. Kennedy, responding, "if you want to be an effective world leader, you don't start by name-calling and hurling epithets."
 She then claimed that there had been no decision by the International Criminal Court regarding Putin.
 Three days later in response to the interview, Stein's Twitter account posted a statement describing Putin as a war criminal.